Phrasing/discord-music-bot/README.md

     brew install ffmpeg opus opusfile
     ```

     It is also highly recommended to use the nightly version of `yt-dlp` to keep up with YouTube's changes.
-You can install it using `pipx`:
+To enable support for impersonating browser requests, which can help with sites that use TLS fingerprinting, install `yt-dlp` with the `curl-cffi` extra:

     ```bash
-    pipx install --pip-args=--pre "yt-dlp[default]"
+    pipx install --pip-args=--pre "yt-dlp[default,curl-cffi]"
     pipx ensurepath
     ```